ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 - From this point, all further commands can be run from command prompt.

 ## Compilation
-Use `make` to compile all of the programs.
+Use `make` to compile all of the applications.

 Use `make -B` to re-compile all of the programs.
-Note that this may be required after making library modifications.
+Note that this may be required after making modifications to the build system.

+Use `make release` to create a release of the project.

 Use the `install` script to recreate the application shortcuts / setup environment variables.